-The Joint Efficiency Providers are supporting a statewide Technical Study of NYS Heat Pump Performance for installed heat pump systems which Staff is leading.
+The Joint Efficiency Providers have supported a statewide Technical Study of NYS Heat Pump Performance for installed heat pump systems, which Staff led.
 The Electric Utilities filed an applicable Verified Gross Savings ("VGS") Specification as Appendix 2 to the 2020 CHIP and updated that in subsequent CHIP filings since that time, including in this filing.
-These filings are in accordance with CE-08 Gross Savings Verification Guidance provided by Staff.21
+These filings are in accordance with CE-08 Gross Savings Verification Guidance provided by Staff.